-In this section, we perform a numerical validation for the method we propose d in small as well as in large deformation frameworks, i.e., also beyond the theory developed in previous Sections.
-Due to the intrinsic lack of regularity of contact solutions, we restrict ourselves to the case p = 2, for which the N_2/S_0 method is tested.
+In this section, we perform numerical validation for the method we propose both in small and large deformations, i.e., also beyond the theory developed in the previous Sections.
+Due to the intrinsic lack of regularity of contact solutions, we restrict ourselves to the case p = 2, and we will denote this choice as N_2/S_0 method

-The suite of benchmarks reproduces the classical Hertz contact problem [13]: Sections 4.1 and 4.1 analyse the two and three-dimensional cases for a small deformation setting, whereas Section 4.3 considers the large deformation problem in 2D.
-The examples were performed using an in-house code based on the igatools library (see [21] for further details).
+The suite of benchmarks reproduces the classical Hertz contact problem [15, 20]: Sections 4.1 and 4.1 analyse the two and three-dimensional cases for a small deformation setting, whereas Section 4.3 considers the large deformation problem in 2D.
+The examples were performed using an in-house code based on the igatools library (see [25] for further details).